MaramAlossaimi/MaramAlossaimi/content/summer school:workshops/summer schools/index.md

 ---
 I attended The virtual Geoquant 2021, Geometry and Quantization summer school that was organised by Freiburg University, Freiburg, Germany between 2 to 6 August 2021.
 It was about Poisson Geometry and quantum groups with their applications in physics.
-After the summer school was there a conferenes from 9 to 13 August 2021 and they gave me chance to present my poster with the title 'Poisson Algebras I', it was a lovely day and they were a lot of people who were interested in my poster and asked many questions about my research.
+After the summer school was there a conferenes from 9 to 13 August 2021 and they gave me chance to present my poster with the title 'Poisson Algebras I'.
+It was a lovely day and they were a lot of people who were interested in my poster and asked many questions about my research.
 I enjoyed it.